Iceland’s Golden Circle: Stunning Waterfalls and Colossal Geysers

 After our session, we dried off and were given hot chocolates and cookies to finish off the package.
 Perfect ending.
 We then got back to the car, blasted the heating on full, and headed towards our next stop.

-We pulled up into the car park outside the Geysir area, where there were several vents spouting out steam from below the Earth’s surface.
+We pulled up into the car park outside the Geysir area (can be spelt either way), where there were several vents spouting out steam from below the Earth’s surface.
 Also, and by this stage more importantly, there was a café and gift shop.
-We headed inside and grabbed something to eat, before heading out to see the Geysirs up close.
+We headed inside and grabbed something to eat, before heading out to see the Geysers up close.

 After capturing this on camera, seeing the springs in action and a little stroll through the park, we got back to the car and made our way on further inland, towards Gullfoss Falls.